maths/moodle-qtype_stack/doc/en/About/Community.md

 STACK is a community project and contributions are welcome in many ways.

-* Helping collegaues write questions, and use online assessment is a good place to start.
+* Helping colleagues write questions, and use online assessment is a good place to start.
 * Contributing to the documentation and examples.
 * Undertaking projects with your students, and sharing the results.
 * Contributing sample questions and question banks.